ignasdamunskis/passive-events-support/README.md

 <script type="text/javascript" src="node_modules/passive-events-support/dist/main.js"></script>
 ```

 By default, importing this package will automatically resolve the issue.
-The `passive` option will be assigned to these events:
+The `passive` option will be assigned to all the listeners of these events:

 | Type | Events |
 | --- | --- |